Ardejob-community/Password-Strength-Indicator/README.md

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome[Your work should go to the develop branch].
 For major changes, please open an issue first to discuss what you would like to change.

 ## License